Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Introduction

 \textbf{Limitations:} While existing studies in generative model-based semantic communication have shown notable efficiency, they primarily focus on a fixed form of semantics without considering the target tasks simultaneously.
 These approaches neglect an important aspect: What are the task-adaptive semantics required to run different CV tasks successfully?
 The existing methods mostly focus on particular semantics through a semantic encoder and only aim to regenerate the original data through a semantic decoder.
 They lack a framework to understand task-adaptive semantics for processing different CV tasks.
 In \cite{ref23}, a quantization level of the masked feature map is adjusted for each task without considering the multiple forms of semantics.
 Also, in \cite{ref30}, the authors focused on adjusting the number of transmitted feature maps for different tasks.
 To the best of our knowledge, none of the prior works show a thorough examination of how well the CV tasks are being completed for the different choices of visual semantics while considering transmission throughput and task performance.
 These limitations increase the communication burden, as extraneous or less relevant semantic information may be transmitted for a given target task.

-\textbf{Semantics of Visual Data:} To figure out sufficient information for each task, we illustrate the well-known types of semantic features for a given visual data in Fig. \ref{fig:example2}.
+\textbf{Semantics of Visual Data:} To figure out sufficient information for each task, we illustrate the well-known types of semantic features for a given visual data in Fig. \ref{fig:figure1}.
 A list of recognized \textit{objects} is the minimal semantics of the given image, e.g., man, ski, pole, etc. Also, \textit{layouts} are in the form of bounding boxes or pixel-wise identifications, which provide localization semantics.
 When objects and pixel-wise layouts are combined, they form a \textit{semantic segmentation map}, a popular visual semantics used in various CV tasks.
 As another semantics, \textit{relations} specifies the particular relations or predicates between the recognized objects, e.g., \texttt{"Man `riding on' Ski"}.
 When objects and relations are combined, they construct a \textit{scene graph}, which describes the recognized objects and their relations.
 Finally, \textit{feature maps} are the extracted semantic information that bears overall patterns and spatial information of the given image.

 \textbf{Required Semantics for Different CV Tasks:} When we complete a CV task at the receiver side, e.g., a receiver desires to localize the objects captured by the camera at the transmitter side, a transmitter selects proper semantics and sends them to the receiver, e.g., a list of objects and their layouts, which are sufficient for detection, are transmitted.
-In Fig. \ref{fig:example3}, we present the scenarios for transmitting semantics to run different tasks, ranging from classification to image regeneration.
+In this sense, CV tasks can be categorized based on the required semantics.
+In Fig. \ref{fig:figure2}, we present the scenarios for transmitting semantics to run different tasks, ranging from classification to image regeneration.
 Also, we elaborate on the details in Section \ref{sec:prelimB}.